If 1,000,000 people donate $5 we can begin the journey to save the One Mile Jetty.

 Here’s what we’re doing about it

-2017 marks an historical milestone with the jetty celebrating 120 years since construction commenced and 20 years since the Carnarvon Heritage Group rescued the jetty from demolition.
+2017 marked an historical milestone with the jetty celebrating 120 years since construction commenced and 20 years since the Carnarvon Heritage Group rescued the jetty from demolition.
 Thousands of people have enjoyed the pleasures of walking and fishing from this amazing piece of historical infrastructure.

 Between 1985 and 2016 we have replaced 219 piles in the neck and 81 piles in the head, including the corresponding half caps, corbels, braces, stringers, kick rails and bolts as necessary.